TDA283-compiler-construction/project/project/extensions.md

 Extensions
 ==========

 This section describes optional extensions that you may implement to learn more, get credits and thus a higher final grade.
 You may choose different combinations of the extensions.

-In this section we specify the requirements on the extensions.
-Some implementation hints are given in section [extension hints](extension_hints.md) and in the lecture notes.
+This page specifies the requirements on the extensions.
+Some implementation hints are given on a separate page for [extension hints](hints.md) and in the lecture notes.

+*Credits for extensions:* each of the standard extensions give one credit point.
+Extensions that are non-standard in this sense are the _native x86 code generation_ and some projects within the _further possibilities_ section.
+The _native x86 code generation_ is special in that it gives two credits in itself, and an extra credit for each of the standard credits that are ported to the x86 code generator.
+Example: a student can collect 5 credits as follows:

+ - one-dimensional arrays for LLVM code generator (1 credui)
+ - multi-dimensional arrays for LLVM code generator (1 credit)
+ - native x86 code generation (2 credits)
+ - one-dimensional arrays for x86 code generator (1 credit)

 One-dimensional arrays and for loops
 ------------------------------------